Consolidation Coal Company (Iowa): Buxton

 As early as 1888, a few small mines were in operation along Bluff Creek, but this changed at the dawn of the 20th century.
 In 1900 and 1901, after extending the Muchakinock branch of the Chicago and North Western tracks across the Des Moines River, the Consolidation Coal Company opened a new mining camp at Buxton, in Monroe County 41°9′30″N 92°49′15.63″W. The camp was named by B. C. Buxton after his father, John E. Buxton, who had managed the mines at Muchakinock.
 The company created a planned community that was developed along a regular grid pattern.
 It hired architect Frank E. Wetherell to design miners' houses, two churches, and a high school as part of its "urban planning and social humanitarianism."
 The US Post Office at Buxton operated from 1901 to 1923.

 Many black workers moved here from Muchakinock.
 After a strike by white miners, the company recruited additional black workers from mining areas in the South.
-But the town's population was multi-ethnic, with white immigrants from Slovakia, Sweden, Austria, Ireland, Wales and England.
+The town's population was multi-ethnic, with white immigrants from Slovakia, Sweden, Austria, Ireland, Wales and England.

 Consolidation Mine No. 10 was about 2 mi south of Buxton, with a 119 ft shaft and a 69 ft headframe, working a coal seam that varied from 4 to 7 ft thick.
 The hoists could lift 4 cars to the surface in a minute, each carrying up to 1.5 tons of coal.
 Electric haulage was used in the mines, using a combination of third-rail, trolley wire, and rack-and-pinion haulage.
 Mine No. 11, opened in 1902, was about a mile south of No. 10, with a 207 ft shaft.
 By 1908, Consolidation had opened Mine No. 15.
 All of the Buxton mines worked a coal seam about 54 inches thick.

 In 1901, Consolidation's miners organized locals 1799 and 2106 of the United Mine Workers union, with memberships of 493 and 691, respectively.
 Local 2106 immediately became the largest union local in Iowa, in any trade.
 At that time, Consolidation's mines were described as being "worked almost entirely by colored miners."

 In 1913, the Buxton UMWA union local was reported to have "at least 80 percent colored men".
 With 1508 members, Local 1799 at Buxton was the largest UMWA local in the country.
 African Americans continued operating the benevolent society they had established at Muchakinock, renaming it as the Buxton Mining Colony.

 Buxton was a classic company town; it was unincorporated, and the CCC was the sole landlord.
 In the words of one commentator, "Mr. Buxton ... has not attempted to build up a democracy.
 On the contrary he has built up an autocracy and he is the autocrat, albeit a benevolent one."
 Booker T. Washington, educator and president of Tuskegee Institute in Alabama, described justice in Buxton as being "administered in a rather summary frontier fashion" that reminded him "of the methods formerly employed in some of the frontier towns farther west."